 I wear many hats.
 The pic here shows me clutching a Moxyland beastie in my incarnation as an editor (in this case, of Lauren Beukes’s Moxyland.)
 I cut my teeth as an academic editor, and soon came to specialise in what some call development editing.
 This means acting as much more than a copyeditor: ideally, the role is an amalgam of academic supervisor, agent, mentor, advisor and sounding-board.
 It’s vital that the relationship between the author and writer is a horizontal one, not vertical — both editor and author should meet as professionals with equally valuable skills in a spirit of collaboration.
 Both can and should learn from the process.
 Increasingly, I’m focusing on fiction editing, where I’m lucky to work with some of Africa’s best and brightest writers.
-Once again, both author and editor need to be “servants of the book” for the duration — and the process should always result in enlightenment of both parties.

 The words “learn” and “enlighten” take me to Hat the Second.
 Fundamentally, I’m a teacher.
 Or trainer.
 This is what I live to do, and love more than anything else.
 Life has conspired to lead me away from university teaching, although I’ve been doing this both part- and full-time for decades.
 I’ll never give it up entirely, although I do more training these days, which generally takes place outside of the academy.

 I have a very serious and dark hat as a feminist scholar/activist who writes about sexual violence.
-My writings are used for training purposes by Rape Crisis Cape Town, UN-INSTRAW, Womankind UK and and the National Resource Center for Sexual Violence in the US.
+My writings have been used for training purposes by Rape Crisis Cape Town, UN-INSTRAW, Womankind UK and and the National Resource Center for Sexual Violence in the US.
 I present this work to audiences ranging from trauma surgeons to psychologists to journalists, and I’ve been published in academic journals and essay collections.
 If only the tide of gender-based violence in South Africa showed any signs of receding.

 So I wear other hats to comfort me, including my cricket hat.
-I spent ten unforgettable years working on the late Bob Woolmer’s magnum opus, with a team of amazing people that included co-author Tim Noakes and editor Tom Eaton.
+I spent ten unforgettable years working on the late Bob Woolmer’s magnum opus, with a team that included co-author Tim Noakes and editor Tom Eaton.
 I am a never-quite-recovering cricket addict, and I’ve also been lucky enough to make two documentary films on cricket and nation-building with the gifted filmmaker Mark Kaplan.
 I’ve lectured on cricket in the Caribbean, and have an invitation to go back…